hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

 I've made quite a few assumptions here.
 Does this feel intuitive when navigating using a keyboard?
 Or is it possible that this may diminish the default flow?
 Your feedback will help me improve this experience or think about this component behavior differently.
 [Reach out on Twitter](https://twitter.com/hexagoncircle) or <a href="{% mailToPath title %}" target="_blank" rel="noopener">send me an email</a>.

 ### Helpful resources

+Special thanks to my good friends that gave initial feedback in a draft of this article.
+Your help is very appreciated!
+Here are some other supportive resources:

 - [Use the tabindex attribute - The A11Y Project](https://www.a11yproject.com/posts/2021-01-28-how-to-use-the-tabindex-attribute/)
 - [Optimizing keyboard navigation using tabindex and ARIA](https://www.sarasoueidan.com/blog/keyboard-friendlier-article-listings/)